hmrc/uknw-auth-checker-api-service-guide/source/documentation/index.md

 # Notification of Presentation (NOP) waiver checker service guide

 This guide explains how Community System Providers (CSPs) can use the NOP waiver checker API.
-It details the process of passing Economic Operators Registration and Identification (EORI) numbers to check NOP waiver validity.
+It details the process of passing EORI numbers to check NOP waiver validity.

 It is also intended to help software developers and others involved in integrating software that connects to NOP waiver checker API.